 Now, going through your first mini pile, remove any blurry or badly taken photos and trash/shred them.

 Next, you want to remove duplicates.
 Duplicates are great for gifting.
-However, if you don’t plan on gifting any duplicates then again, get rid of them.
+However, if you don’t plan on gifting any duplicates, get rid of them.

 We tend to keep duplicates that come with school pictures.
 If you have the original photo, you don’t need to keep the extras.
 Chuck them.
 Continue this process for all your mini piles.